 We also recommend connecting the white wire directly to the trailer frame (in addition).

 Size: This wire should be at least as big as the largest wire in your harness.
-If only lights are included, and the lights are LED (low power), then the white wire can also be small.
+If only lights are in the circuit, and the lights are LED (low power), then a small white wire is acceptable.
 However, if you have electric brakes or auxiliary power, this wire must be larger.

 Brown Wire Notes: